by Gerhard Horn

 When it comes to dynamic driving, the Porsche Taycan still comes out on top.
 Given Porsche's illustrious history, it was perhaps a given.
 But we'll let you in on a little secret.
 Hitting 60 mph in two to three seconds isn't fun.
 It's a neat party trick but highly disconcerting.
 In short, it's just not as much fun as you'd imagine.
 We first experienced this kind of scary acceleration in the McLaren 675LT many moons ago.
 Trust us when we say four seconds is all you need.
 That's why we appreciate the softer ride quality of the Plaid.
 In Sport mode, it can hustle along, but it's no performance saloon.
 The near 5,000-pound curb weight is too much to overcome, but we prefer it that way.
 If the Plaid were a RWD stripped-out performance saloon with a hardcore suspension setup, the streets would be lined with burning bodies within six months.
 Once again, not a criticism aimed at Tesla, but perhaps something that's not being appropriately addressed.
 Pretty soon, the roads will be flooded with cars with supercar-like performance and drivers ill-equipped to handle it.

 According to the EPA, the Model S Plaid is capable of 102/99/101 MPGe city/highway/combined on its larger 21-inch wheels.
 The claimed range is 348 miles, which is epic considering the performance.
 The range can be improved, however.
-Plaid models are currently only available with 21-inch wheels, but a new 19-inch rim will be available in August.
-The smaller wheel takes the range up to 390 miles, although the EPA is yet to certify the figure.
+Plaid models are currently only available with 21-inch wheels, but a new 19-inch rim is also available.
+The smaller wheel takes the range up to 396 miles and MPGe figures to 119/112/116 city/highway/combined.
 The Taycan may have a more advanced thermal management system and better handling, but Tesla dominates when it comes to range.
 The Taycan Turbo S (the Plaid's closest competitor in terms of performance) has EPA-estimated figures of 69/71/70 MPGe and a range of just 201 miles.
+Mention must be made of the new Lucid Air which has an EPA-rated range of up to 520 miles; finally, a rival has emerged to outclass Tesla in terms of range.

 Being a Tesla, it has access to the Supercharger network and can charge at up to 250 kW.
 According to Tesla, the Plaid can get 200 miles of range in 15 minutes.
 A conventional 110-volt outlet can be used but, depending on the Tesla you own, this only adds a measly two to four miles of range every hour.